Red House, Bexleyheath: Morris' life at Red House: 1860–1865

 It was while living at Red House, in April 1861, that Morris co-founded a decorative arts company, Morris, Marshall, Faulkner & Co., with six other partners: Burne-Jones, Rossetti, Webb, Ford Madox Brown, Charles Faulkner, and Peter Paul Marshall.
 Operating from a premises at No. 6 Red Lion Square, they referred to themselves as "the Firm" and were intent on adopting Ruskin's ideas of reforming British attitudes to production.
 They hoped to reinstate decoration as one of the fine arts and adopted an ethos of affordability and anti-elitism.
 For additional staff, they employed boys from the Industrial Home for Destitute Boys in Euston, central London, many of whom were trained as apprentices.
-Although working within the Neo-Gothic school of design, they differed from Neo-Gothic architects like Gilbert Scott who simply included certain Gothic features on modern styles of building; instead they sought to return completely to Medieval Gothic methods of craftmanship.
+Although working within the neo-Gothic school of design, they differed from neo-Gothic architects like Gilbert Scott who simply included certain Gothic features on modern styles of building; instead they sought to return completely to medieval Gothic methods of craftmanship.

 The products created by the Firm included furniture, architectural carving, metalwork, stained glass windows, and murals.
-Their stained glass windows proved a particular success in the firm's early years as they were in high demand for the surge in the Neo-Gothic construction and refurbishment of churches, many of which were commissioned by the architect George Frederick Bodley.
+Their stained glass windows proved a particular success in the firm's early years as they were in high demand for the surge in the neo-Gothic construction and refurbishment of churches, many of which were commissioned by the architect George Frederick Bodley.
 Despite Morris's anti-elitist ethos, the Firm soon became increasingly popular and fashionable with the bourgeoisie, particularly following their exhibit at the 1862 International Exhibition in South Kensington, where they received press attention and medals of commendation.
-However, they faced much opposition from established design companies, particularly those belonging to the Neo-Classical school.
+However, they faced much opposition from established design companies, particularly those belonging to the neoclassical school.